NikkuNoShori/TraderInsights/src/docs/API.md

 # API Documentation

-This document provides comprehensive documentation for the API integrations used in TraderInsights.
+This document provides an overview of the APIs used in TraderInsights.

 ## Overview